apisnetworks/apiscp-docs/docs/admin/Smtp.md

 # SMTP

 SMTP provides outbound mail relaying for the server.
-This is typical low-hanging fruit for hackers and a frequent attack vector. apnscp provides a few means to secure SMTP, including denying outbound SMTP access to any non-mail process.
+This is typical low-hanging fruit for hackers and a frequent attack vector.
+ApisCP provides a few means to secure SMTP, including denying outbound SMTP access to any non-mail process.
 Direct SMTP access is a common technique used to circumvent mail logs and TCP sockets are anonymous, which can make tracking down the origin quite difficult.
 [StealRat](https://www.abuseat.org/cmsvuln.html) for example uses this technique.

 All TCP communication locally to 25 or 587 must be authenticated to preserve an audit trail.
 This behavior can be toggled with Bootstrapper, set `postfix_relay_mynetworks` to `true`.
 Be warned that if the machine were compromised and an attacker connects to 127.0.0.1:25 to relay mail there is no direct means to infer which process created the rogue connections.